sashakoshka/antlifeii/README.md

 Fanmade sequel to Ant Life

 Run `make all` to build single index.html file with all resources embedded as base64 strings.
-Still working on getting some CSS files in.
+Still working on getting some JS textures in.